-8.21.1 Lost ICT equipment shall be reported within 24 hours to the Chief Officer, Directorate of ICT, other than reporting the same to the Chief Officer of the respective department and to the relevant government agencies for action.
-Staff who lose ICT equipment assigned to them shall be required to replace the same at their own cost.
+8.21.1 Lost ICT equipment shall be reported within 24 hours to the Chief Officer, Department of ICT and e-Government, other than reporting the same to the Chief Officer of the respective department and to the relevant government agencies for action.
+Staff who loss ICT equipment assigned to them shall be required to replace the same at their own cost.